UW-Macrostrat/column-footprint-editor/README.md

+NOTE: This application is being integrated into the [Macrostrat](https://github.com/UW-Macrostrat/macrostrat) and [web](https://github.com/UW-Macrostrat/web) repositories.
+It is now archived.

 # Topology Editing

 ## NOTE: This now depends upon a microservice in [this](https://github.com/UW-Macrostrat/column-builder/tree/develop) repository.
 It will no longer run independently.